 Why?
 Because most global equity trading is already electronic.
 The NASDAQ was founded as the first electronic stock market in 1971; the London Stock Exchange abandoned its trading floor to shift to electronic trading in 1986, and the Tokyo Stock Exchange followed suit in 1999, among dozens of competitors.

 The NYSE has conducted tests that show it can function fully electronically, and recent figures suggest only 20% of its buying and selling occurs through human brokers.
-But still the Big Board persisted, perpetuating the appearance that a physical floor plays a critical role in the action.
+But still the Big Board has held out, insisting that the floor plays a critical role in the action.

 It’s also argued that floor trading offers an advantage during closing auctions, which account for more than 6% of all trade volume.
 During closing auctions, floor brokers have the power to apply a Discretionary Order, or “D Order,” which allows an extra 10-15 minutes to tweak a customer’s stock order before the closing bell; these are only usable on the floor.

 But that aside, trading should remain mostly the same: Designated market makers, who provide liquidity by continuously buying and selling shares, will be working remotely, and IPOs can proceed as usual.

 Even so, Wall Street stalwarts are mourning the move.
 A bustling trading floor demonstrated that America’s markets could not be beaten by coronavirus, but the emptying of the NYSE’s historic Lower Manhattan space feels like a resignation of sorts.
 NYSE vice chairman John Tuttle told Fortune that the floor will reopen eventually, when it “makes sense for the overall marketplace and the health and the well-being of market stakeholders.”